 Our mother-of-pearl buttons stem from two sources

-- Small factories in Southern France, which supplied the haberdashery of Montpelier that closed in 1944.
+- Small factories in Southern France, which supplied the haberdashery of Toulon that closed in 1944.

 - A manufacturer of mother-of-pearl buttons of Les Arcs (Var, France), named M. Ghuez or Gueze, who produced from the 1930s on.